hashtopolis/agent-python/tests/README.md

 4. Set the agent to CPU only.
 5. You should be able to run the tests with `python3 -m pytest` or run them directly from 'Testing' in VSCode.

-## Setup - Windows
+## Setup - Windows - Docker
 Currently you cannot run the tests from a devcontainer on Windows, because vscode does not support devcontainers running on Windows containers.

-Only possible to run tests on a Windows platform
+Only possible to run tests on a Windows platform.
+Does not really allow to run tests windows hashcat, no GPU support

 1. Start the development container for the server, make sure you use the branch: feature/apiv2.
 2. Git clone the repo into the Windows file system